keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

     - Updating custom resource status dynamically
     - Creating a Kubernetes Pod resource dynamically -->

+> :paperclip: For reference, a **fully** implemented Custom Resource Controller can be found here: https://bit.ly/34CEtqa.

+Copy the contents of the file to your local Custom Resource Controller: `controllers\opsovereasy_controller.go`

 Let us now examine the Resource Controller implementation from the context of the Reconciliation Cycle.

 ![](../assets/resource-controller-reconciliation-cycle-golang-operators.png)